 If the olive oil is stored in proper containers, it’ll be fine for 24 months.
 However, please stay away from buying olive oil in PVC containers since they’re bad for olive oil, and olive oil’s shelf life decreases in them.

-So, not only the harvest date is important, the packaging is just as important, too.
-If you’re buying olive oil from small olive growers, make sure they keep large amounts of olive oil in inox containers, which is so far the best container for keeping olive oil healthy for a long time.
+So, not only the harvest date is important, but the packaging is just as important, too.
+If you’re buying olive oil from small olive growers, make sure they keep large amounts of olive oil in inox containers, which is, so far, the best container for keeping olive oil healthy for a long time.

 If you don’t spend an olive oil within the recommended period, check out these ways to use expired olive oil.